 Ladder Down is the perfect resource for lawyers and law students who seek practical and accessible strategies for success in the legal profession.

-This meticulously researched book has been called one of the best business books written about the legal profession today.
+This meticulously researched book has been called one of the best business books written about the legal profession.
 Ending the Gauntlet: Removing Barriers to Women's Success in the Law analyzes critical aspects of law firm life which present roadblocks to the retention and advancement of women: management, the assignment process, billable-hour demands, business development, compensation, mentoring, attrition, and firm policies and practices affecting how lawyers address their work/family challenges.

 Ending the Gauntlet is the result of two years of research and interviews with women lawyers and law firm managers from around the country.
-Author Lauren Stiller Rikleen also draws extensively on a wide range of research across multiple disciplines, resulting in a book with broad applicability to other professional settings.
-The lessons from the book are particularly relevant today in light of the continued low rate of women advancing to equity partner status, the increasing attrition among senior women, the lack of compensation equity, and the impact of all these issues on the Millennials entering the workplace today.
+Drawing extensively on a wide range of research across multiple disciplines, the book has broad applicability to other professional settings.
+The stories and strategies are particularly relevant today in light of the continued low rate of women advancing to equity partner status, the increasing attrition among senior women, the lack of compensation equity, and the impact of all these issues on Millennials entering the workplace today.
 This book is particularly important reading for anyone in a position of management at a law firm, offering concrete steps law firms can and should implement to decrease costly attrition and provide equal opportunities for all of their high talent professionals.